mfitchen/github-api/README.md

 Project Requirements & Objectives  | Complete
 :------------- | :-------------: |
-*Required*: Create a website where the user can enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories. | --
+*Required*: Create a website where the user can enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories. | X
 *Objectives*: Include your API key stored in the variable ``exports.apiKey``. | X *Objective*: Include at least 2 JavaScript files. | X *Objectives*: Use ``exports`` successfully in at least one JavaScript file. | X